knipknap/better-tool-library/README.md

 git clone https://github.com/knipknap/better-tool-library.git
 ```

-To run the UI, you need to point `qbtl` to your FreeCAD directories:
+To run the UI in standalone mode, you need to point `qbtl` to your FreeCAD directories:

 ```
 export PYTHONPATH=/usr/share/freecad/Ext/:/usr/lib/freecad/lib/